Autodesk-Forge/forge-sketchit-revit/README.md

 The sketcher is built using Redux with React and makes use of Flux architecture extensively.

-# Thumbnail
+# How does it work?
 ![thumbnail](sketchitapp-demo.gif)

 # Main Parts of The Work
 1. Create a Revit Plugin to be used within AppBundle of Design Automation for Revit.
-Please check [PlugIn](./revit/README.md)
+Please check [PlugIn](./SketchIt/Revit.Addin/README.md)
-2. Create your App, upload the AppBundle, define your Activity and test the workitem with the Postman collection under [Postman Collection](./revit/PostmanCollection/)
+2. Create your App, upload the AppBundle, define your Activity and test the workitem with [Insomnia Rest](./SketchIt/Insomnia.REST/README.md)  workflow.

 3. Create the Web App to call the workitem.